-The Bishop’s body was buried here in 684.
+The Bishop’s body was buried in the Saint-Owen Abbey Church in 684.

 10. The Museum of Fine Arts and Ceramics (Musee des Beaux-Arts) has a nice collection of faïence and porcelain for which Rouen was renowned during the 16th to 18th centuries.
 Founded in 1801 by Napoleon I, its current building was built between 1880 and 1888 and underwent a complete renovation in 1994.